Reuben Saltzman is the owner and president of Structure Tech Home Inspections

 - In 1972, the formula for aluminum wiring changed, making it a much safer product.
 Aluminum wiring was used in single family homes for a few years after that, but was completely phased out by the mid-70’s.

-I’ve never inspected a home that was actually on fire because of poor connections at the aluminum wiring, but I’ve seen a few that looked like they were close.
+I’ve never inspected a home that was actually on fire because of poor connections at the aluminum wiring, but I’ve seen a few that looked like they were close to combustion:

 There’s a persistent myth that if a home was wired with aluminum over 40 years ago and it hasn’t burned down yet, it’s never going to.
 Of course, that’s just plain silly.